tvardy/personal-website/_posts/2018-08-21-understanding-the-git-add-git-commit-pair.md

 ## The short answer

-So the short answer to the above mentioned issue could simply be: Use `git commit -a` instead!
+So the short answer to the above-mentioned issue could simply be: Use `git commit -a` instead!
 Or if you were regularly using `git commit -m "commit message"` then probably `git commit -am "commit message"` would do better for you.